-Thank you for your letter of communication September 12, 2018, requesting initiation of consultation with the National Marine Fisheries Service (NMFS) pursuant to section 7 of the Endangered Species Act of 1973 (ESA) (16 U.S.C.
-1531 et seq.) for the Atlantic/Eureka Interstate (I)-80 Westbound On-ramp Widening Project (Project), in Placer County, California.
+Thank you for your letter of January 9, 2020, requesting initiation of consultation with NOAA's National Marine Fisheries Service (NMFS) pursuant to section 7 of the Endangered Species Act of 1973 (ESA) (16 U.S.C.
+1531 et seq.) for the Placer County, California Atlantic/Eureka Interstate (I)-80 Westbound On-ramp Widening Project Reinitiation 2020 (Project).
+Reinitiation of consultation was needed, as there were changes to the proposed action resulting in additional incidental take that was not previously considered.
+This consultation was conducted in accordance with the 2019 revised regulations that implement section 7 of the ESA (50 CFR 402, 84 FR 45016).

-Thank you, also, for your request for consultation pursuant to the essential fish habitat (EFH) provisions in Section 305(b) of the Magnuson-Stevens Fishery Conservation and Management Act (MSA)(16 U.S.C.
+Thank you, also, for your request for consultation pursuant to the essential fish habitat (EFH) provisions in section 305(b) of the Magnuson-Stevens Fishery Conservation and Management Act(16 U.S.C.
 1855(b)) for this action.
+NMFS concluded that the action would adversely affect the EFH of Pacific Coast Salmon.
+Therefore, we have included the results of that review in Section 3 of this document.

-This biological opinion (BO), is based on the final biological assessment for the Project, and on the best available scientific and commercial information.
+This biological opinion (BO) is based on the final biological assessment for the Project and the December 2019 Caltrans Memorandum requesting reinitiation, and on the best available scientific and commercial information.
 The BO concludes that the Project is not likely to jeopardize the continued existence of the federally listed threatened California Central Valley steelhead (Oncorhynchus mykiss), and is not likely to destroy or adversely modify their designated critical habitat.
 NMFS has included an incidental take statement with reasonable and prudent measures and nondiscretionary terms and conditions that are necessary and appropriate to avoid, minimize, or monitor incidental take of listed species associated with the Project.
+The original BO is no longer in effect, as it is replaced by the enclosed reinitiation BO, including any terms and conditions.